vpp-dev/vpp-coverity-report/README.md

   * this report ran at 17/02/2021 22:17:52
   * source /tmp/report.json mtime is 17/02/2021 22:17:52

-Note: the 'ownership' is determined automatically from MAINTAINERS file.
+Note 1: the 'ownership' is determined automatically from MAINTAINERS file.
 If you spot incorrect handling of data in MAINTAINERS file, please contact ayourtch@gmail.com.

+Note 2: if there are multiple maintainers for a given component, then each these owner gets all of the component issues listed under their name.
+This makes the overall table longer and scarier, but allows individual component owners just look at "their" list.

+Note 3: if you are reading this and are not maintainer, but are curious to help - feel free to create account/login to http://scan.coverity.com/, and then find the project "VPP" and request the access to it.
+Then within the list, locate the given coverity issue by its number.
+Unfortunately there are no nice hyperlinks to offer because it does not seem possible...

 ### Neale Ranns <neale@graphiant.com>:
   * BUG 218454 in function: ipsec_spd_entry_sort, file: /src/vnet/ipsec/ipsec_spd_policy.c